Designing in VR

 Additional thoughts on VR UX/UI design:

-Direct Touch vs. “Laser Pointer” Ray Cast
+Direct Touch vs. Ray Cast “Laser Pointer”

 I personally gravitate towards touch interaction, and would like to use it as much as appropriate, because it takes advantage of VR’s unique affordances.
 It’s a differentiator.
 When done right, touch can also be more responsive.
 Take the example of a keyboard.
 With touch you’re quickly “tapping” around but with a laser pointer it’s a trigger press and release for each tap.
 The operation has one extra micro step which really adds up when you're typing a lot.
 I believe the ultimate way to type in VR is with voice but that’s a whole other topic.
+The main problem we face here is mass adoption.
+Direct touch has kinda been put in the long press, or thumbstick press, category of patterns that users havn’t adapted broadly.
+But to me this is something worth training a new gen of users so that we can slowly mold better UX behaviors in VR.
+Versus giving in to current mindsets and risk never reaching a better UX landscape.
+Or worse, we don’t give people enough reason to drop their convenient 2D devices and HMDs slowly fade away.

 3D vs Flat UI